grossmj/qemu-minivm/kernel/README.md

 Compiling our own kernel is a complex task, mainly because of the 10000 parameters that need to be set.
 So I decided to use one of the distribution kernels.
-But this requires the use of an initial ramdisk.
+But this requires the use of an initial RAM disk.

 As a base, I chose the kernel from the
 [Debian Official Cloud Images](https://cloud.debian.org/images/cloud/).